salvadornm/cerisse/docs/theory/equations/les.md

 where $$\Delta$$ is the characteristic filter width in each respective direction and $$\overline{\phi} $$ is the filtered quantity.

-The actual form of the filter is usually *implicit* and not need.
-Is common to use a box/top-hat filter of the form below where the cut-off scale/filter width is usually taken as proprtional not the mesh size $$\Delta \propto h$$
+The actual form of the filter is usually *implicit* and not needed while soling the LES equations.
+Is common  to use a box/top-hat filter of the form below where the cut-off scale/filter width is usually taken proportional not the mesh size $$\Delta \propto h$$

 $$
 G(\mathbf{x}-\mathbf{x}',\Delta) =